jmoy/pierce-arith/README.md

 monadic lexers and parsers in order to gracefully recover from errors.

+We also demonstrate the StateT monad transformer and Error monad from the mtl library.

 If you have Cabal installed you can build with

     cabal build